 On this page

-With the support of the Government of South Australia, Tesla and electricity retailer Energy Locals, are developing South Australia’s Virtual Power Plant (SA VPP), a network of potentially 50,000 solar and Tesla Powerwall home battery systems across South Australia, all working together to form the Australia’s largest virtual power plant.
+With the support of the Government of South Australia, AGL, Tesla and electricity retailer Energy Locals are developing South Australia’s Virtual Power Plant (SA VPP), a network of thousands of solar and home battery systems across South Australia, all working together to form Australia’s largest virtual power plant.

 SA VPP is designed to provide more affordable, reliable and secure electricity for all South Australians, while increasing homeowners’ visibility of their energy use, and supporting South Australia’s transition to a renewables-based economy.